Tafehi/restapi.mysql/README.md

       - build/libs/*.jar
     expire_in: 1 day
 ```
-**Create Docker**
+**Dockerize**

 This stage take the package and create a docker file.
 This step read the Dockerfile content and create a docker image
-base on that.
+ accordingly.
 The base image of the docker is `openjdk:21-slim`.
-Dockerized application can be found at: `https://gitlab.com/sotware.development/restapi.mysql/container_registry`
-which is a local container registry for gitlab.
-At the last stage `Send to AWS` which sends the docker to the ECR in AWS the
-docker image will be pushed from this local container registry to the `ECR AWS`.

 **Push To Docker Hub Registry**
-When the docker is created at the dockerized step and the image is created via github action,
+When the docker is created at the dockerized step and the image is created via Github action,
 it will be sent and stored in my personal docker hub account,`https://hub.docker.com/u/tafehi`.
-This image is stored at
+The image for this project is stored at
 `https://hub.docker.com/r/tafehi/mysqlrestapi`.
 Full documentation on how to connect to different registry can be found
 in `https://github.com/docker/login-action`.
+At the last stage `Send to AWS` the created image will be sent the image registry in `AWS` named `ECR`.

 **Send to AWS**

-At the last stage the dockerized application will be sent into AWS ECR for being run on any platform.
+At the last stage the dockerized application will be sent into `AWS ECR` for being run on any platform.

 **CI/CD variables**

-To avoid adding credentials to the all credentials for both application to connect to mysql DB and also for AWS are
+To avoid adding credentials to the all credentials for both application to connect to `mysql database` and also for `AWS` are
 stored as environmental variables in CI/CD secrets and variables.
-Please update your required credentials in your CI/CD pipeline.
+Please update your required credentials in your `Github Action`.

 As shown in ci/cd pipeline status sending the docker file to the aws is a manual step,
 meaning that if all stages are successful then the dockerized application will be sent when the play button is clicked.

 ![cicd_pipeline](cicd_pipeline.png)

 **API Response via Postman/Insomnia**

 When the application is running smoothly, it can be tested via either postman or Insomnia.
-In below you can see
+In below, you can see
-the final response received from insomnia on `http://localhost:8080/students`
+the final response received from insomnia on `http://localhost:8080/students`.

 ![insomnia_response.png](insomnia_response.png)